 Keeping your body in physical fitness during enforced quarantine is challenging which is why Dr Gemma Newman believes that it’s vital to take a holistic approach to keep joints and muscles as pain free as possible.

-While there are no medications able to replace movement, Phynova Joint & Relief Tablets is a plant powered supplement that can effectively help to manage joint inflammation and muscle pain to maintain your quality of life.
+While there are no medications able to replace movement, Sigesbeckia is a plant that can effectively help to manage joint inflammation and muscle pain to maintain your quality of life.

-It contains Sigesbeckia – a plant used for centuries in Oriental Medicine to combat everyday aches and pains, helping to minimise discomfort without the risk of side effects of the commonly prescribed anti-inflammatory pain relievers.
+It has been used for centuries in Oriental Medicine to combat everyday aches and pains, helping to minimise discomfort without the risk of side effects experienced with some commonly prescribed anti-inflammatory pain relievers.

 – HEALTHY FOODS TO KEEP YOUR SPIRIT UP

 Study data shows healthy foods can really help improve the pain of inflammatory and osteoarthritis.

 Having the right building blocks for a healthy body and a fully functioning immune system is a wonderful way to feel empowered to greater health.
 Dr Gemma Newman’s website has lots of resources and cook books, and she’s a big fan of more plant based meals, packed with fruit, vegetables, whole grains and legumes, to give you the perfect ingredients for reducing the risk of diabetes, heart disease and of course, arthritis.
 Foods rich in polyphenols, vitamins and minerals are the perfect choice to make you feel good as you get creative in the kitchen.